Buran (spacecraft): Specifications

-Unlike the US Space Shuttle, which was propelled by a combination of solid boosters and the orbiter's own liquid-propellant engines fuelled from a large tank, the Soviet/Russian Energia launch system used thrust from each booster's RD-170 liquid oxygen/kerosene engine (each with four nozzles), developed by Valentin Glushko, and another four RD-0120 liquid oxygen/liquid hydrogen engines attached to the central block.
+While the US Space Shuttle was propelled to orbit by a combination of solid boosters and the orbiter's own liquid-propellant engines fed from an external fuel tank, the Buran orbiter's engines were intended for orbital manoeuvring only, with the Soviet orbiter relying on the Energia launch vehicle to carry it into space, and only performing a short circularisation burn to achieve orbit.
+The Energia launch vehicle used thrust from each booster's RD-170 liquid oxygen/kerosene engine (each with four nozzles), developed by NPO Energomash, and another four KBKhA-developed RD-0120 liquid oxygen/liquid hydrogen engines attached to the core stage.